Last Updated: 1/11/24 | January 11th, 2024

 8. Sir Toby’s Hostel

-Sir Toby’s Hostel is friendly place to stay, with super fluffy pillows and comfortable beds.
+Sir Toby’s Hostel is friendly place to stay, with super fluffy pillows, comfortable beds, and a guest kitchen.
 This hostel is located in the Holešovice neighborhood, outside the city center, so it’s a more local and chill neighborhood.
 If you want to experience Prague outside the busy center, this is the spot for you.
 Sir Toby’s also has a free walking tour that’s pretty good.
-It’s also one of the cheapest hostels in Prague!